 The Application Process

-We will not normally determine your application until we have assessed both your UCAS application and your portfolio.
+To apply for a place on our BSc Architecture course, you will need to submit a UCAS application and your portfolio.
 Where a portfolio is of exceptionally high quality, this may have a significant impact on the likelihood of acceptance onto the programme.

-The portfolio should demonstrate creative thinking as well as technical ability.
+Your portfolio should demonstrate creative thinking as well as technical ability.
 There is no expectation of any prior digital drawing skills.
 However, if you have drawings or other graphic representations which have been developed using any type of software, these should be included.
-Freehand skills are particularly valued in architecture, therefore sketchbooks showing creative thinking and ideas are particularly viable.
+Freehand skills are particularly valued in architecture, therefore sketchbooks showing creative thinking and ideas are particularly relevant.

-The portfolio may be made up of outputs from an Art or Design-related A level, or other relevant work.
+The portfolio may comprise materials from an Art or Design-related A level, or other relevant work.
 Please include photographs of any large-scale work which cannot otherwise be readily included in the portfolio.

-In your personal statement it will be important to explain any experience or skills you have which relate to the study of architecture, as well as your motivation to undertake the programme.
+Your personal statement should explain any experience or skills you have which relate to the study of architecture, as well as your motivation to undertake the programme.
 In addition, you should describe any experiences/extra-curricular activities which have influenced your decision to study architecture.

 For international students (or home/EU students based overseas), we will ask for a digital portfolio containing evidence of original work, as described above.
 This should be saved and sent as a PDF, with a file name which includes your name and UCAS reference number.

 Images should have a clear title and date, and you should include confirmation that your work is original.
-Precise details of how to submit the portfolio will be published at or around the time when the UCAS application cycle opens.
+Details of how to submit your portfolio will be sent by the Admissions team.